tuahaaftab/tuahaaftab/README.md

 - 👋 Hi, I’m @tuahaaftab
-- 👀 I’m interested in software development and data analysis
+- 👀 I’m a full stack software developer and a data engineer
-- 🌱 I’m currently taking Kaggle micro-courses to learn ML
-- 💞️ I’m looking to collaborate on nothing for now
 - 📫 How to reach me tuahabaftab@gmail.com

 <!---